hongchaozhang/hongchaozhang.github.io/source/_posts/2019-05-22-offline-natural-language-understanding-engine-on-ios.md

 We may need the probability to define the reliability of the estimated intent of an input command text.

 However, the model trained through `MLTextClassifier` has no probability output API.
 If we really need the probability output, we can use other platforms to train the model, like tensorflow.
 That way, we will not benefit from NatrualLanguage framework and we need to consider these things by ourselves, like Tokenization, Part of Speech, Lemmatization, etc.

+> Try other tools for training models with probability output, like Turi.

 #### Slot Filling Model Tagges the Label by Words, not Phrase